TouK/nussknacker/docs/integration/KafkaIntegration.md

 ### Schema Registry - Connection

+Currently, Nussknacker supports two implementations of Schema Registries: based on *Confluent Schema Registry* and based on *Azure Schema Registry*.

 To configure connection Schema Registry, you need to configure at least `schema.registry.url`.
 It should contain comma separated list of urls to Schema Registry.
 For the single node installation, it will be just an url.
 Be aware that contrary to Kafka brokers, Schema Registry urls should start with `https://` or `http://`.

-Currently, Nussknacker supports two implementations of Schema Registries: based on *Confluent Schema Registry* and based on *Azure Schema Registry*.
-Given implementation is picked based on `schema.registry.url` property.
-By default, Confluent-based implementation is used.
-For urls ended with `.servicebus.windows.net` Azure-based implementation is used.
+Nussknacker determines which registry implementation (Confluent or Azure) is used from the `schema.registry.url` property.
+If the URL ends with `.servicebus.windows.net`, Nussknacker assumes that Azure schema registry is used; if not Confluent schema registry is assumed.

 #### Confluent-based Schema Registry - Connection and Authentication